handsontable/handsontable/docs/content/guides/columns/column-filter.md

 - Made of two parts: "filter by condition" and "filter by value"
 - Filter lives in the [column menu], so you need to enable it first
 - After filtering the data is trimming.
-- Filtering and sorting don’t work with nested rows.
+- Filtering and filtering don’t work with nested rows.
 We are mentioning this in our documentation: https://handsontable.com/docs/row-parent-child/#row-parent-child

 ## Filtering demo